 Zika vs Lyme disease

 Zika virus is a typically mosquito-borne infection that led to an epidemic starting in 2015.
 When Zika spreads from a pregnant woman to her fetus, birth defects such as brain malformations and microcephaly can result.
 One case of microcephaly can devastate a family and potentially cost $10 million.

 The cost to treat Lyme disease is generally less than $50 worth of oral antibiotics, but there is no medication or vaccine to treat Zika.
 CDC quickly determined Zika can be sexually transmitted by both men and women.

 The individuals who allege a CDC coverup of the possibility of Lyme sexual transmission have failed to justify their conspiracy theory.
-Why would CDC quickly acknowledge sexual transmission of Zika while maintaining that Lyme disease is not sexually transmissible?
+Why would CDC quickly acknowledge sexual transmission of Zika while maintaining that Lyme disease is not a sexually transmitted infection?

 CDC Frequently Asked Questions: Can Lyme disease be transmitted sexually?